Enrollment Type: Pupil Count for Membership/School Finance

 - Receive special education services

-- {Report in Preschool Special Ed category, not Head Start}
+- For these students, report in Preschool Special Ed category, not Head Start.

 - Students enrolled in a Youth Apprentice Program